micnic/simples/DOCUMENTATION.md

 value: null or string

 Sets, gets or removes the language of the response.
-Should be used before the `.write()` method.
-Should be used only once.
+Should be used only once before writing any data to the connection.
 If the `value` parameter is not defined then the value of the previously set language is returned, in other cases the current instance is returned, so calls can be chained.
 If the `value` parameter is `null` then the `Content-Language` header is is removed from the response.

 ```js
 connection.lang('ro'); // Set the 'Content-Language' header as 'ro'